Running a registered scheme

 Auditing compliance plans

 Responsible entities must appoint an auditor for a registered scheme’s compliance plan.
-The auditor must audit the compliance plan within three months of the end of the financial year of the registered scheme and provide a report to the responsible entity.
+The auditor must audit the compliance plan within three months of the end of the financial year of the registered scheme and provide a report to the responsible entity: see section 601HG(3).

 Responsible entities must then lodge their compliance plan audit report with ASIC, together with a copy of Form 5111 Compliance plan audit report of a registered scheme.
 The form and audit report must be lodged within three months of the end of the financial year.